nop90/SDL-3DS/README.md

 VIDEO
 ============

-Any video size supported, the video device will be rendered centered on the HW screen.
-The default HW screen is the TOP screen
+8 bpp format draws only on top screeen in raw mode (no zooming and no custom options)

-Four bpp values supported : 32 (RGBA8), 24 (RGB8), 16 (RGB565), 15 (RGB555_A1)
+Four HW acelerate bpp modes supported : 32 (RGBA8), 24 (RGB8), 16 (RGB565), 15 (RGB555_A1)

-The SDL_FULLSCREEN option stretchs the video device on the HW screen.
+With these video size, the video device will be rendered centered on the HW screen (default screen is the TOP one) and can be used the following options:

-The following custom option for the video device are defines:
+- SDL_FULLSCREEN option stretchs the video device on the HW screen.
 - SDL_TOPSCR: select the top screen for rendering the video device (it's the default option, so you don't really need to set this flag)
 - SDL_BOTTOMSCR: select the bottom screen for rendering the video device
 - SDL_DUALSCR: draws the upper half of the video device on the top screeen and the lower half on the bottom screen
 - SDL_FITWIDTH: resizes the video device to fit the selected screen width (if SDL_DUALSCR is set, its' resized to 400 pixel width)
-- SDL_FITHEIGHT: resizes the video device to fit the screen/screens width
+- SDL_FITHEIGHT: resizes the video device to fit the screen/screens height
 - SDL_CONSOLETOP: enables console output on the top screen (only if SDL_TOPSCR or SDL_FULLSCREEN are not set)
 - SDL_CONSOLEBOTTOM: enables console output on the bottom screen (only if SDL_BOTTOMSCR or SDL_FULLSCREEN are not set)